 As president, he served as the association's chief executive officer, chairperson of its board of directors and visited 62 countries as an ambassador for the association.
 He met privately with the Heads of State in most of those countries, including a private audience with Pope John Paul II at Vatican City and with President Bill Clinton at the White House.

 Past President Coffey served on the International Long Range Planning Committee for three years and as its chairperson for one year.
 He also served on the Board of Trustees of Lions Clubs International Foundation four years and as its chairperson in 1994-95.
 Past President Coffey was a member of the SightFirst Advisory Committee for eight years and was chairperson 1994-95.
-He was appointed to the International Board of Directors by President Augustin Soliva for 1996-97, by President Howard L. Patterson, Jr. for 1997-98 and by President Al Brandel for 2008-2009.
+He was appointed to the International Board of Directors by President Augustin Soliva for 1996-97 and by President Howard L. Patterson, Jr. for 1997-98.